grafana/loki/docs/sources/api/_index.md

 ### `DELETE /loki/api/v1/delete`

-Remove a delete request.
+Remove a delete request for the authenticated tenant.
 More details can be found in the [logs deletion documentation](../operations/storage/logs-deletion.md#request-cancellation-of-a-delete-request).